StarGate01/p8b-infinitime/poweranalysis/README.md

  - No bootloader
  - Screen off
  - Hard power cycle after programming
- - Waited for BLE advertising windows to end
+ - Waited for BLE advertising window to end

 Measurements were taken for the following DUTs:
  - P8B MOY-TON5 watch